 Please review the examination procedures bulletin for your program and region for further assistance.
 To see all of APICS bulletins, go to apics.org/bulletins.

 General Questions What is Computer-Based Testing (CBT)?

 APICS will deliver its exams exclusively in computer-based testing (CBT) format and standardize registration and testing procedures around the globe.
 What is the role of Pearson VUE in the certification process?

 Pearson VUE is the test vendor with which APICS has contracted to deliver APICS exams.
 When are APICS exams available?

 CPIM exams in North America are available year-round.
 CPIM exams outside North America and CSCP exams worldwide are available during specific testing windows.
 The testing windows for each program and region can be found in the examination procedures bulletins.
 What is an Authorization to Test (ATT)?

 Starting November 1, 2013, you will need an Authorization to Test (ATT) to schedule an APICS exam.
 ATTs are required whether you are scheduling an exam at a Pearson VUE test center.
 To obtain an ATT, please go to apics.org/att

 and complete the Request an ATT Form.
 How long is my ATT valid?

-Can I get an overview of what the new process looks like?
+What is an overview of the new process?

 1. Exam candidate obtains exam credit from an APICS partner or corporate client (optional).